 Visitors to these Oregon parks are now prompted to give their feedback by on-location signage.
 An example of one of these is below:

 The high traffic areas have several signs strategically located.
 These include, the car parks, trailheads, information centers, and restrooms.
 The park’s visitor chooses how they wish to give feedback using SMS, Phone or Web and then takes a short survey.
 The feedback codes are park specific.
 This means the data collection and analysis are exclusively for that location.

 Results and Comments

 The nine-question survey relates to the parks visitor feedback experience.
 This includes park operations and the main reasons for the park visit.
 If the visitor is unhappy, a low rating for that question immediately triggers an email alert.
 Moreover this local notification to operational staff and Head Office occurs in seconds.
 The alert email contains the location, issue detail and can even include the contact details of the visitor when they request contact.
 The result of this immediate notification means the issue gets corrected within minutes – before it affects other visitors.

-The feedback delivery is via text message, a phone call or through the Opiniator website.
+The feedback delivery is via text message or SMS survey, a phone call or through the Opiniator website.
 This is convenient for the visitor because they select a device they are familiar with and an input mechanism they prefer.
 If they wish discussion on any matter they include their contact information.
 If not, the feedback is anonymous.

 The feedback data and analysis online so the staff can see how the park is performing and so choose the necessary corrective actions